mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because there's a difference between image color space and layer color
-space, you can change only the image color space in :menuselection:`Image --> Properties` which will leave the layers alone.
+space, you can change only the image color space in :menuselection:`Image --> Properties...` which will leave the layers alone.
 But if you want to change the color
 space of the file including all the layers you can do it by going to
-:menuselection:`Image --> Convert Image Color Space` this will convert all the layers color space as well.
+:menuselection:`Image --> Convert Image Color Space...` this will convert all the layers color space as well.

 Author and Description
 ----------------------